thma/generic-persistence/README.md

 ## How it works

-The library uses the `Generic` type class to derive the mapping between Haskell types and database tables.
+In order to store Haskell data types in a relational database, we need to define a mapping between Haskell types and database tables.
-The mapping is defined by the `Entity` type class.
-This type class comes with default implementations for all methods, which define a default mapping between Haskell types and database tables.
+This mapping is defined by the `Entity` type class.
+This type class comes with default implementations for all methods which define the standard behaviour.
+(The default implementations internally use `GHC.Generics`.)

-This default mapping will work for most cases, but it can be customized by overriding the default implementations.
+This default mapping will work for many cases, but it can be customized by overriding the default implementations.

 ### The Entity type class